Jefferson Memorial — One of the Most Popular Things to Do in DC

 Smithsonian Metro (on the Orange/Blue/Silver lines) is the nearest Metro station.
 It is approximately a mile away from Jefferson Memorial.
 A Capitol Bikeshare stand is also available here.
 A convenient way to get here is to include the Jefferson Memorial in a pedicab tour of the monuments.
 Nonpartisan Pedicab gives a highly recommended tour of the DC monuments and the National Mall.

 Parking at the Jefferson Memorial

 Parking on the National Mall is always difficult.
-However, there are three open air, free parking areas on Ohio Drive near the Potomac River not too far from the Jefferson Memorial.
+However, there are three open air, public parking areas on Ohio Drive near the Potomac River not too far from the Jefferson Memorial.
 Except during the full bloom of the Cherry Blossom Festival, there is almost always available space at one of these parking areas.